Skip to main content

 The groundwater standards for bromoform were adopted in Cycle 4 (1992).

-Bromoform is a liquid that is formed during the disinfection of drinking water.
-Animal studies have shown that high levels of bromoform can damage the liver, kidneys, and brain.
+Bromoform is formed when drinking water is treated with chlorine to kill germs.
+Studies have shown that exposure to high levels of bromoform can damage the liver, kidneys, and brain.

 Bromomethane